 Otherwise, it goes to the board for a vote.

 If the decision requires a change to the by-laws, then it must go to the membership meeting for a final approval.
-Otherwise, the board may decide to send it to the membership meeting or not.

 Board members are elected for 3 year terms.
 The minimum requirements of being a board member are: